kidusmik/Coffee-Shop-App/README.md

 - Import the postman collection `./backend/udacity-fsnd-udaspicelatte.postman_collection.json`
 - Run the collection

+> NB: the Authorization tokens will expire on October 19, 2022

 ## API Reference

 - Base URL: At present this app can only be run locally and is not hosted as a base URL.
 The backend app is hosted at the default, `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.